Bernardus/openmoof/README.md

-# Open Moov: Keeping VanMoof Bikes Mooving
+# OpenMoof: Keeping VanMoof Bikes Mooving

 VanMoof, a renowned bike company, is currently facing financial difficulties that could lead to its downfall.
 As a result, the future of VanMoof bikes is at risk.